 Configure the RQM adapter

-The RQM adapter needs to be configured in order to be used with RFT.
-To start the configuration click on Configure Adapter and enter the information based on your RQM installation.
+The RQM adapter needs to be configured in order to be used with the RFT.
+To start the configuration, click on Configure Adapter and enter the information as per your RQM installation.

 Click on Start Adapter and you should see the message in the Adapter Console TAB as Connected.

 Minimize the screen and do not close it during the entire integration process.

 The screen below shows a sample RFT script created using the recording feature.

 (Note: Click on any image for an enlarged view)

 The above script will be used for integration with RQM Test Case.

 Creating a Test Case in RQM